TranPhucVinh/Cplusplus/Physical layer/File IO/iostream.md

 	cout << "The whole sentence is: " << sentence << endl;
 }
 ```
+In this case, ``cin.ignore(numeric_limits<streamsize>::max(), '\n')`` will clear the input buffer up to the newline character (\n).
+This ensures that any leftover characters (including the newline character) from the input stream are discarded before we proceed to read the sentence using getline.

 **This is an error program.
 Must not implement it in project**
 ```cpp
 // THIS IMPLEMENTATION IS WRONG AS IT'S INTENTIONALLY USED FOR THE DEMONSTRATION TO THE NEED OF cin.clear() and cin.ignore()